-Tarsha Whitmore Puts Fit Figure On Display In A Smoking Hot Mini Fashion Show
+Tarsha Whitmore Puts Fit Figure On Display In A Smoking-Hot Mini Fashion Show

 “Forever obsessed with you,” one more gushed, alternating between flame and heart-eye emoji.

-Last week, The Inquisitr shared that Whitmore enjoyed a tropical getaway to Thailand where she shared a number of bikini-clad photos with fans including one where she straddled a jet ski with one of her pals.
+Last week, The Inquisitr shared that Whitmore enjoyed a tropical getaway to Thailand where she shared a number of bikini-clad photos with fans, including one where she straddled a jet ski with one of her pals.
 Like the latest addition to her feed, that post garnered thousands of likes and comments for the popular influencer.